-The City of Charleston Century V Plan (PDF) emphasizes the need for a transportation network that includes all modes of travel.
-As the Charleston area grows, it is increasingly important to plan for bicycle and pedestrian access through the City and the region.
+The Charleston City Plan emphasizes the need for a transportation network that includes all modes of travel.
+As the harleston area grows, it is increasingly important to plan for bicycle and pedestrian access through the City and the region.
 Bicycle parking is located in the parking

 Access for bicycles and pedestrians is a necessary element of the City's street network.
 A network of streets that are designed to accommodate all modes of transportation is essential to providing mode choice, connectivity and safe access.
 The context of the neighborhood should be incorporated into the design considerations of streets and other corridors.

 No range of mobility choices is complete until the City provides a full range of safe and convenient routes for bicyclists and pedestrians.
 The City has seen a surge in bicycling and walking throughout Charleston.

 Some Charlestonians that bike or walk do so for recreation/exercise and other as a means of commuting to work or errands. and commute by foot or bike.
 This City Plan Update recommends improvements in bicycle and pedestrian facilities that will help both of these types of users.